sc18kg/SRE_Kubernetes/README.md

 `minikube status`

 ### Run the images as services

-`kubectl run nginx-deployment --image=sc18kg/sre_customised_nginx --port=8080`
-`kubectl expose deployment nginx-deployment --type=NodePort`
+`kubectl create -f nginx-deployment.yaml` - This will create the pods and the number of replicas set in the `.yaml` file `kubectl run nginx-deployment --image=sc18kg/sre_customised_nginx --port=8080` `kubectl expose deployment nginx-deployment --type=NodePort` - This will create a service for the pods to be exposed

 ### Check the service is running
 `kubectl get services`